 The college or school Grievance Pool shall include two representatives, as appropriate, from each department or program: one faculty member and one graduate student.
 The departmental and program representatives in the Grievance Pool shall be selected by the respective faculty and student constituencies in an appropriate democratic fashion and in no case shall these representatives be appointed by the departmental, program or decanal administration.
-The members of the Grievance Pool shall be selected so that no member is involved in a disproportionate number of grievances.
+The members of the Grievance Pool shall be selected in a disproportionate number of grievances.
 If deemed appropriate, the Decanal Grievance Pool may also serve as the Decanal Academic Integrity Pool.